DreamRunnerMoshi/llm_in_bangla/README.md

-# Building a Bangla Benchmark Dataset for Evaluating and Analyzing LLM Accuracy
+# Building a Bangla Benchmark Dataset to Evaluate LLM and Accuracy Analysis of Popular LLMs

 ## Accuracy Analysis of LLMs on Bangla Q/A